The Math Behind Why You Can't Beat a Casino

 Cumulative return (%) over session length, 4% house edge slots EV = 96% 100% 100% 96% 80% 100 spins 1,000 spins 10,000 spins Session length →

 Illustrative.
-Real sessions vary; shorter sessions have wider bands around the EV line.
+Real sessions vary; shorter sessions swing farther above or below the long-run average.

 Want to see this math applied to a specific bonus?

-Run our EV calculator → — enter any bonus amount, playthrough, and game type, see the expected outcome distribution over 10,000 simulated sessions.
+Run our EV calculator → — enter a bonus amount, playthrough, and game type to see the likely range of outcomes.

 Common misconception: the gambler's fallacy